docker/cli/docs/reference/commandline/service_ps.md

 change the task history retention limit using the [`docker swarm update`](swarm_update.md) command.

 When deploying a service, docker resolves the digest for the service's image, and pins the service to that digest.
 The digest is not shown by default, but is printed if `--no-trunc` is used.
-The `--no-trunc` option also shows the non-truncated task ID, and error-messages, as can be seen below;
+The `--no-trunc` option also shows the non-truncated task ID, and error messages, as can be seen in the following
+example:

 ```console
 $ docker service ps --no-trunc redis